chengat/learning-react/README.md

-This repo is a collection of all react projects I've been creatinga and working on, in the process of learning and expanding my knowledge regarding react.
+This repo is a collection of all react projects I've been creating and working on, in the process of learning and expanding my knowledge regarding react.